Home/Insights/AI Implementation

 That structural gap is nearly impossible to close by doing more experiments.
 It can only be closed by making the same architectural commitment your competitor made two years earlier, but now you are doing it from behind.

 The bottom line: Experimentation tells you what AI can do.
 Transformation changes what your company can do.
 The difference is not ambition or budget.
 It is architecture.
 Companies that build a coherent operating architecture and implement AI within that structure create compounding returns.
 Companies that accumulate disconnected experiments create compounding complexity.
-The choice between the two is the most consequential technology decision a mid-market company will make this decade.
+The choice between the two is the most consequential technology decision a service-intensive company will make this decade.

 If your organization is ready to move beyond experimentation and build an AI transformation that delivers measurable, lasting results, start a conversation with our team.